 For web-based articles, insert the URL and citation as “Retrieved From.”

 - “Bernard, N. G., Pawan, R. J., Adam, B. G., & Bedewi, V. M. (2009).
 Effect of vitamin C on depression among patients with multiple sclerosis.
 Multiple Sclerosis and Relevant Disorders, 19, 121-137.
 Retrieved from GitMed, https://www.nbi.nm.mih.gov/gitmed/3838708.

 - Find out that the source is unpublished.

-Ensure that the source you are using has not been published to date and that you are allowed to use such content in your writing.
+Ensure that the source you are using has not been published to date and that you can use such content in your writing.